MD Program

 • Starting in April

 • Students enter Phase III: Discovery and Residency Prep following USMLE Board Prep.
 The Discovery portion of the phase provides students with opportunities for additional career explorations, time to synthesize principles learned in Phase II and additional time for focused research.
-This portion of the phase includes Systems-Conscious and Humanistic Medicine.

 As students confirm their residency choice, they move into the Residency Prep portion of the phase.
 This time provides students with opportunities to refine knowledge and skills as they prepare for entry into residencies.
 This portion of the phase includes variety of electives, two acting internships and a Humanities selective.
 Students also prepare for and take the USMLE Step 2 CK in the earlier part of Year 4.
 The phase is completed by the capstone course, Transition to Internship, followed by graduation.